Rising-Stars-by-Sunshine/Jiaolun_Zhou_PS3/Poster and Project Summary/Readme.md

 To explain about the Maths formula behind Morris, refer to the graph or the official website of SALib: https://github.com/SALib/SALib

 <img src="a53f42958c14e1cd76fc9381eb46249.jpg" alt="Abstract Word Cloud">

+# Research Questions

+How can SALib be used to analyze the comparison of weights for different parameters in analyzing the problem of AI?

+Can Morris be used in analyzing other comparison of weights for different parameters in other models or using other datas?